6-year-old boy found dead had partially frozen organs, autopsy finds - NewsBreak

 According to the report, Damari had partially frozen internal organs and was found “partially charred.”
 Wang said the charring was determined to be post-mortem and the cause of death was hypothermia.

 Prosecutors said the boy’s mother and two of his siblings killed him on his birthday, Dec.
-30, at an abandoned Gary home after they developed a plan to punish him for something he’d done the day before.
+30, at an abandoned Gary home after they developed a plan to punish him for something he’d done the day before.‘Pokemon Go’-playing cops were fired justly, court finds

 “He was placed into a cold shower for an extended period of time, held there by family members at the direction of the mother,” Lake County State’s Attorney Eric Rinehart said.
 “We believe the mother may have been involved also, and at some point, he became unresponsive, vomited and died.”